uktrade/platform-tools/README.md

 #### Domains

-Domains is where the business logic for a given command lives.
+Domains are where the business logic for a given command lives.

 All domains must be classes.